PepeLoperenaa/talmud_online/README.md

 |Player         |Pepe           |-5        |     |        |getScore()|-5            |
 |Player         |Gerjan         |5         |     |        |getScore()|5             |

-## Test case 5
+## Test case 4
 A card on the players card is the same as the one in the table.
 The player leaves the card on the table as he can do that.
-Remeber that from the start of the game, only 2 of the 3 cards are visible.
+Remember that from the start of the game, only 2 of the 3 cards are visible.

 | Object type   | Object name   | Score    |value|Cards[4]|Method|Output|
 | ------------- |:-------------:|----------|-----|--------|------|-----:|